top of page

 Your surgeon will recommend either:

 • Lobectomy: Removing one lobe of the thyroid if the cancer is small and confined.
-The benefit of this is that your body may still be able to produce enough thyroid hormone on it's own without needing supplementation.
-Monitoring for future reoccurrence is then done by yearly ultrasounds.
+The benefit of this is that your body may still be able to produce enough thyroid hormone on its own without needing supplementation.
+Monitoring for future recurrence is then done by yearly ultrasounds.

 • Total thyroidectomy: If the cancer is bigger or has spread, they might take out your whole thyroid gland.
 If that happens, you'll need to take thyroid replacement hormones.
 To keep an eye on things, they'll check your thyroglobulin levels to make sure the cancer doesn't come back.
 This surgery has a higher chance of messing with your parathyroid glands, which are important for managing your calcium levels.